Long March 2D

-The Long March 2D (长征二号丁火箭), also known as the Chang Zheng 2D, CZ-2D and LM-2D, is a Chinese two-stage orbital carrier rocket mainly used for launching LEO and SSO satellites.
+The Long March 2D (长征二号丁火箭), also known as the Chang Zheng 2D, CZ-2D, and LM-2D, is a Chinese two-stage orbital carrier rocket mainly used for launching LEO and SSO satellites.
 It is manufactured by the Shanghai Academy of Spaceflight Technology (SAST).

 It is mainly launched from areas LA-2B and LA-4 at the Jiuquan Satellite Launch Center.
 The Long March 2D made its maiden flight on 9 August 1992.
 It was initially used to launch FSW-2 and FSW-3 reconnaissance satellites.
+More recently it has also launched from LA-9 TSLC and LA-3 XSLC.

 Unlike all other members of the Long March 2 rocket family, the Long March 2D is a two-stage version of the Long March 4 launch vehicle.

 Launch statistics

 List of launches

 The Long March 2D made its maiden flight on 9 August 1992.